 - FMV (fair market value) at Exercise

-Doing this will do a lot for proper filling and making sure you’re squared away with any and all IRS requirements in regard to paying taxes.
+Doing this will do a lot for proper filing and making sure you’re squared away with any and all IRS requirements in regard to paying taxes.

 Also, keep copies of your tax returns… especially during the years that you decided to exercise your stock options.